The term ‘minerals’ refers to a range of nutrients required to keep our bodies functioning properly.

 You can get calcium from milk and milk products, canned fish with bones, fortified tofu and soy products, greens, and legumes.

-While most dieticians will recommend you cut back on sodium (aka salt), your body does need a small amount to function properly.
+While most dietitians will recommend you cut back on sodium (aka salt), your body does need a small amount to function properly.

 You need sodium for proper fluid balance in your body, nerve transmission, and muscle contraction.
 Not only is sodium a mineral, but it is also an electrolyte.
 It helps you balance water and electrolytes in your body.
 It is also important for the proper functioning of nerves and muscles.